 By Jared Correia, IndyBar Law Practice Management Consultant, Red Cave Legal Consulting

-The IndyBar offers free law practice management consulting services through Red Cave Law Firm Consulting.
-To request a consult, visit indybar.org/lpm and start running your law firm like a business.
+Want to hire?
+We can help!
+The IndyBar offers FREE law practice management consulting services through Red Cave Law Firm Consulting.
+To request a consult visit indybar.org/lpm and start running your law firm like a business.